 47. Homeopathic Remedies

 Homeopathic products are now a $3 billion-a-year industry, according to NBC News.
-However, according to the National Institutes of Health, there is little evidence to support homeopathy as an effective treatment for any specific condition, and it is not advisable to use a homeopathic treatment as a substitute for an appointment with a healthcare provider or a proven conventional treatment.
+According to the National Institutes of Health, however, there is little evidence to support homeopathy as an effective treatment for any specific condition.
+And it’s not advisable to use a homeopathic treatment as a substitute for an appointment with a healthcare provider or a proven conventional treatment.

 48. A House You Can't Actually Afford